 West.
 Stone Lakes National Wildlife Refuge forms the western boundary of the project site.
-The refuge contains extensive wetlands and riparian areas that support sensitive species.
+The refuge contains extensive wetlands and riparian areas that support a number of sensitive species.
 Land uses within the Refuge include pastures and agricultural uses.
-Agricultural uses within the Refuge occupy the area immediately next to the proposed SOIA's western boundary.
+Agricultural uses within the Refuge occupy the area immediately next to the proposed SOIA Area's boundary.
+In addition, grazing land within the Stone Lakes National Wildlife Refuge boundary between Franklin Boulevard and Interstate 5 is under permanent conservation easement.
 County of Sacramento land use designations west of the project site include Agricultural Cropland, Recreation, and Resource Conservation.

 North.
 The project site is bounded by the City of Elk Grove to the north.
-Land uses immediately north of the SOIA Area include suburban residential uses and vacant land.
+Land uses immediately north of the SOIA Area predominantly consists of suburban residential uses and vacant land.

 East.
 Rural residential and agricultural uses exist immediately east of the project boundary.
 Land in this area also lies within the FEMA 100-year floodplain.
 County of Sacramento land use designations east of the project site include Agricultural Cropland, Natural Preserve, and Resource Conservation.
 The Cosumnes River east of the project area contains riparian habitat that is known to support sensitive species.
+The Cosumnes River Preserve, encompassing more than 46,000 acres, is located along the Cosumnes River east and south of the project area.